Before we start with exploring the blog, let’s take a look at the various topics covered in this blog:

 Why should we use Apache Hadoop?

-With evolving Big Data around the world, the demand for Hadoop developers is increasing at rapid pace.
-The well-versed Hadoop developers with the knowledge of practical implementation are very much required to add value into existing process.
-However apart from many other reasons, following are the prime reasons to use this technology:
+With evolving big data around the world, the demand for Hadoop Developers is increasing at a rapid pace.
+Well-versed Hadoop Developers with the knowledge of practical implementation is very much required to add value to the existing process.
+However, apart from many other reasons, the following are the main reasons to use this technology:

 - Extensive use of Big Data: More and more companies are realizing that in order to cope with the outburst of data, they will have to implement a technology that could subsume such data into itself and come out with something meaningful and valuable.
-Hadoop has certainly addressed this concern and the companies are tending towards adopting this technology.
-Moreover a survey conducted by Tableau reports that among 2,200 of customers, about 76% of respondents who are already using Hadoop wish to use it in newer ways.
+Hadoop has certainly addressed this concern, and companies are tending toward adopting this technology.
+Moreover, a survey conducted by Tableau reports that among 2,200 customers, about 76 percent of them who are already using Hadoop wish to use it in newer ways.

-- Customers expect security: Nowadays security has become one of the major aspects of IT infrastructure.
-Hence the companies are keenly investing in the security elements more than anything.
-Apache Sentry, for instance, enables role-based authorization to the data stored in the big data cluster.
+- Customers expect security: Nowadays, security has become one of the major aspects of IT infrastructure.
+Hence, companies are keenly investing in security elements more than anything.
+Apache Sentry, for instance, enables role-based authorization to the data stored in the Big Data cluster.

-- Latest technologies taking charge: The trend of big data is going upward as the users are demanding higher speed and thus are rejecting the old school data warehouses.
-Realizing the concern of its customers, Hadoop is actively integrating latest technologies like Cloudera Hadoop Impala, AtScale, Actian Vector, Jethro, etc., in its basic infrastructure.
+- Latest technologies taking charge: The trend of Big Data is going upward as users are demanding higher speed and thus are rejecting the old school data warehouses.
+Realizing the concern of its customers, Hadoop is actively integrating the latest technologies such as Cloudera Impala, AtScale, Actian Vector, Jethro, etc. in its basic infrastructure.

-In the market full of analytical technologies, Hadoop has made its mark and is certainly going to go far ahead in the race.
-Following facts prove this statement in a clearer way:
+With the market full of analytical technologies, Hadoop has made its mark and is certainly wishing to go far ahead in the race.
+The following facts prove this statement in a clearer way:

-(1) As per a research conducted by MarketsandMarkets, the efficiency and reliability of Hadoop has created a buzz among the software biggies.
-According to its report, the growth of this technology is going to be $13.9 billion by 2017 which is 54.9% higher than its market size in 2012.
+(1) As per research conducted by MarketsandMarkets, the efficiency and reliability of Hadoop have created a buzz among the software biggies.
+According to its report, the growth of this technology is going to be US$13.9 billion by the next year, which is 54.9 percent higher than its market size reported five years ago.

 (2) Apache Hadoop is in its nascent stage and is only going to grow in its near and long-term future because of two reasons:

-- Companies need a distributed database that is capable of storing large amount of unstructured and complex data as well as can process and analyze the data to come up with meaningful insights
+- Companies need a distributed database that is capable of storing large amounts of unstructured and complex data as well as the processing and analyzing the data to come up with meaningful insights.

-- Companies are willing to invest in this area but they need a technology that is upgradable in lesser cost and is comprehensive in many ways.
+- Companies are willing to invest in this area, but they need a technology that is upgradable at a lesser cost and is comprehensive in many ways.

-(3) Marketanalysis.com reports Hadoop’s market to have a grip in following segments between the years 2017 and 2022:
+(3) Marketanalysis.com reports Hadoop’s market to have a grip in the following segments in the years between 2017 and 2022:

-- It is supposed to have a strong impact in Americas, EMEA and Asia Pacific
+- It is supposed to have a strong impact in the Americas, EMEA, and the Asia Pacific.

-- It will have its own commercially supported software, own hardware and appliances, consulting, integration and middleware supports.
+- It will have its own commercially supported software, hardware and appliances, consulting, integration, and middleware supports.

-- It will be applied in large spectrum of areas like Advanced/Predictive analytics, Data Integration/ETL, Visualization/Data Mining, Clickstream analysis & social media, Data Warehouse Offload, Mobile devices & Internet of Things, Active Archive, Cybersecurity log analysis, etc
+- It will be applied in a large spectrum of areas such as advanced/predictive analytics, data integration/ETL, visualization/data mining, clickstream analysis, and social media, data warehouse offload, mobile devices and Internet of Things, active archive, cybersecurity log analysis, etc.

-Find important tips to crack Hadoop Developer Interview in this amazing blog!
+Find some important tips to crack Hadoop Developer Interview in this amazing blog!

 Why do we need Hadoop?

-The explosion of Big Data has forced the companies to use the technologies that could help them manage the complex and unstructured data in such a way that maximum information could be extracted and analyzed without any loss and delay.
-This necessity sprouted the development of big data technologies that are able to process multiple operations at once without a failure.
-Here are some of the features of Hadoop as listed below
+The explosion of big data has forced companies to use the technologies that could help them manage complex and unstructured data in such a way that maximum information could be extracted and analyzed without any loss and delay.
+This necessity sprouted the development of Big Data technologies that are able to process multiple operations at once without failure.

-- Capable of storing and processing complex datasets: With increasing volumes of data, increases the possibility of data loss and failure.
-However Hadoop’s ability to store and process large and complex unstructured datasets makes it somewhat special.
+- Capable of storing and processing complex datasets: With increasing volumes of data, there is a greater possibility of data loss and failure.
+However, Hadoop’s ability to store and process large and complex unstructured datasets makes it somewhat special.

-- Lesser faults: Implementing it leads to lesser number of failures as the jobs are automatically redirected to other nodes as and when one node fails.
-This ultimately causes the system to respond in real-time without failure.
+- Lesser faults: Implementing it leads to a lesser number of failures as the jobs are automatically redirected to other nodes as and when one node fails.
+This ultimately causes the system to respond in real-time without failures.

-- No pre-processing required: Enormous data can be stored and retrieved at once, including both structured and unstructured data without having to preprocess before storing into the database.
+- No preprocessing required: Enormous data can be stored and retrieved at once, including both structured and unstructured data, without having to preprocess them before storing them into the database.

-- Highly scalable: It is a highly scalable big data tool as you can raise the size of cluster from single machine to thousands of servers without having to administer extensively.
+- Highly scalable: It is a highly scalable Big Data tool as you can raise the size of the cluster from a single machine to thousands of servers without having to administer it extensively.

-- Cost-effective: Open source technologies come free of cost and hence require lesser amount of money for implementing them.
+- Cost-effective: Open-source technologies come free of cost and hence require a lesser amount of money for implementing them.

 Who is the right audience to learn Hadoop?

-The world is getting inclined towards data analytics and so are the professionals.
-Therefore Hadoop will definitely act as an anchor for the aspirants who wish to make their career in Big Data analytics.
-Moreover, it is best suited for software professionals, ETL developers, analytics professionals, etc.
+The world is getting inclined toward Data Analytics and so are the professionals.
+Therefore, Hadoop will definitely act as an anchor for the aspirants who wish to make their career in Big Data Analytics.
+Moreover, it is best suited for Software Professionals, ETL Developers, Analytics Professionals, etc.

-However, a thorough idea of Java, DBMS and Linux will surely give them an upper hand in the domain of analytics.
+However, a thorough idea of Java, DBMS, and Linux will surely give the aspirants an upper hand in the domain of analytics.

 How Hadoop will help you in career growth?

-According to a Forbes report of 2015, about 90% of global organizations are investing in big data analytics and about one third of organizational call it “very significant.”
-Hence, it can be implied that Big Data Hadoop will not only remain merely a technology but a magical wand in the hands of the companies trying to mark their presence in the market.
-Therefore learning Hadoop is like a feather in the cap of the beginners aspiring to see themselves as the analysts ten years from now.
+According to Forbes’ report, about 90 percent of global organizations are investing in Big Data Analytics and about one-third of them call it ‘very significant.’
+Hence, it can be inferred that Big Data Hadoop not only will remain merely as a technology but will also be a magical wand in the hands of the companies trying to mark their presence in the market.
+Therefore, learning Hadoop is like a feather in the cap for the beginners aspiring to see themselves as Analysts, 10 years from now.

-As per the market trends which gives an upward trajectory for Big Data analytics shows that the demand for data scientists and analysts is not going to decline anytime soon.
+The market trends which gives an upward trajectory for Big Data Analytics shows that the demand for Data Scientists and Analysts is not going to decline anytime soon.
 This clearly indicates that learning this technology will give a surety about making a successful career in this industry.

-This clearly gives an idea that learning big data technologies will be your sure-fire ticket to grabbing the top-paying jobs in the data analytics world without an iota of doubt.
+This clearly gives an idea that learning Big Data technologies will be your sure-fire ticket to grab the top-paying jobs in the Data Analytics world without an iota of doubt.

-Hadoop has taken the Big Data market by storm as the companies are constantly getting benefitted by its scalability and reliability.
-Though it will be exaggerating to say that it is the only player in the market, but the continuous advancements have made it a preferable choice for the companies.
-With the increasing number of companies gravitating towards big data analytics, learning this technology and being well-versed with its functionality will definitely lead an aspirant to new heights of career.
+Hadoop has taken the Big Data market by storm as companies are constantly getting benefitted by its scalability and reliability.
+Though it will be exaggerating to say that it is the only player in the market, the continuous advancements have made it a preferable choice for the companies.
+With the increasing number of companies gravitating toward Big Data Analytics, learning this technology and being well-versed with its functionalities will definitely lead an aspirant to new career heights.

 Did you like the post?
 Please share your feedback in the comment section below!